streamnative/function-mesh-website/docs/function-mesh.md

 - `apiVersion`: the API version used to create the object
 - `kind`: the kind of the object to be created
 - `metadata`: data that uniquely identify the object, including the `name` of the object to be created
-- `spec`: the state desired for the object, including specifications about each Pulsar Functions.
+- `spec`: the state desired for the object, including specifications about each Pulsar Functions

 The specifications about a function mesh are a combination of specifications about Pulsar Functions, Source, and Sink.
 You can check through the following links.